|Is that '¿cómo conduzco?' sticker a cry out for help?|

 |It's easier to keep your balance when the bus is crowded.|

 Of course, from a Bogotá point of view, this rough-and-tumble, aggressive way of driving was due to change with the arrival of, firstly, the Transmilenio and then the SITP.
-Commuting in the city would be transformed to something resembling an angelic procession.
+Commuting in the city would be transformed into something resembling an angelic procession.
 Well, so some people told us.

 However, to paraphrase the old saying, ‘You can take the man out of the colectivo, but you can’t take the colectivo (style of driving that is) out of the man.’

 The SITP and, to a lesser extent, Transmilenio drivers are cut from the same mould as their predecessors.